McLean Hospital 115 Mill Street Belmont, MA 02478

 Methods and systems for drug screening and computational modeling based on biologically realistic neurons.
 This patent describes a multi-step process for using neurocomputational models of schizophrenia to screen potential antipsychotic agents.
 P. Siekmeier and S. Matthysse, McLean Hospital assignee, US Patent No. 7,945,392; issued May 17, 2011.

-Computational model-based identification of novel antipsychotic agents.
+Treating schizophrenia.
 This invention specifies novel antipsychotic agents by particular constellations of cellular level effects.
-P. Siekmeier, McLean Hospital assignee, US Patent Application No. 61/901,642; filed November 8, 2013 (pending).
+P. Siekmeier, McLean Hospital assignee, US Patent Application No. 13/915,413; filed June 11, 2013 (pending).

 Belmont campus - North Belknap, Room G33